If you are a lover of animals you will love this fact-based article on the most majestic animal in the world, the Lion.

 The African Lion is the second largest lion in the world.
 The male lion has an impressive, long, busy mane of hair covering the head and neck.
 This bushy hair serves as protection to the head and neck when the males are fighting.
 The general colors of this lion are a mixture of brown hues, combined with golden and blonde hair.

-The female and male mate throughout the year and the gestation time for the lioness is three months.
+The female and male mate throughout the year and the gestation time for the lioness are three months.
 Females produce three to four cubs.

 See Related: Arabian Oryx